BIRDSgroup/CausalFlux/Our CF framework/README.md

 2) Change line 13 for metabolic model name

-3) Change line 22 and 23 for changing the glucose and oxygen exchange reactions in the metabolic model
+3) Change line 22 and 23 for changing the indices of glucose and oxygen exchange reactions in the metabolic model (will vary in different metabolic models)

 4) Change line 25 to modify the start and end indices of the sink reactions

+5) Change line 42, 56 to index number corresponding to the biomass reaction in the metabolic model

+#### M_2a.m

+1) Change line 2 for current working directory where the codes/data for running the whole CF framework is stored

+2) Change line 15 for metabolic model name

+3) Change line 25 and 26 for changing the indices of glucose and oxygen exchange reactions in the metabolic model (will vary in different metabolic models)

+4) Change line 28 to modify the start and end indices of the sink reactions

+5) Change line 32, 51 to index number corresponding to the biomass reaction in the metabolic model

+#### M_2d.m

+1) Change line 8 for current working directory where the codes/data for running the whole CF framework is stored

+2)  Change line 15 for metabolic model name

+3)  Change line 24 and 25 for changing the indices of glucose and oxygen exchange reactions in the metabolic model (will vary in different metabolic models)

+4)  Change line 27 to modify the start and end indices of the sink reactions

 ### (C) To be given as arguments to the CF function (in the ".R" script)